 How to tell what is what?

-It is difficult to see what pearl is a shell pearl and which one is the real one.
+It is difficult to see which pearl is a shell pearl and which one is the real one.
 There are some ‘tricks’:

 - Shell pearls can come in all colors of the rainbow.
 Real pearls are limited in colors.
 If your pearls have a stunning but artificial, non pearly color, they are shell pearls.
 But beware: you have natural pearls that are colored and natural pearls with a blackish, brownish, a kind of golden and pinkish color.